kristofNyikes/SolarWatch/README.md

 # SolarWatch

-This is a web application that allows users to retrieve sunrise and sunset data for a specific city.
+**SolarWatch** is a web application that allows users to retrieve sunrise and sunset data for a specific city.
 The application integrates ASP.NET Core for the backend, React.js for the frontend, and uses Entity Framework with MSSQL for data management.
 Authentication is managed with Identity Framework.

 ## Features
 - Retrieve sunrise and sunset times for any city.